Would-be subway bomber hopes for 2nd chance from cooperating

 But some elements of his assistance with U.S. counterterrorism efforts have become public through his testimony in other terror prosecutions.

-Other clues about his cooperation are found in a court document, much of it blacked out to hide classified information, filed last year in the case of Zarein Ahmedzay, a fellow conspirator in the New York City subway bombing plot who also decided to help American investigators.
+Prosecutors on Wednesday filed a court document crediting Zazi with implicating his two best friends in the subway plot and providing "critical intelligence and unique insight regarding al-Qaeda and its members."

-Ahmedzay "met with the government more than 100 times, viewing hundreds of photographs and providing information that assisted law enforcement officials" in several investigations, prosecutors wrote.
+The document said Zazi's "extraordinary" cooperation included meeting with the government "more than 100 times, viewing hundreds of photographs and providing information that assisted law enforcement officials in a number of different investigations."

+"Zazi's assistance came in the face of substantial potential danger to himself and his family," Assistant U.S. Attorney Douglas M. Pravda wrote in the court filing.
+"By aligning himself with the government against al-Qaeda, Zazi assumed such a risk."

-In return, the same judge who will decide Zazi's punishment sentenced Ahmedzay last December to only 10 years— essentially time served.
+Zarein Ahmedzay, a fellow conspirator in the New York City subway bombing plot who also decided to help American investigators, also faced up to life behind bars but was sentenced last year to 10 years — essentially time served.

 Seamus Hughes, deputy director of George Washington University's Program on Extremism, predicted Zazi would also get "considerably less" than a life sentence.